Jocker666z/glouglou/README.md

 # glouglou
-Bad bash script for no brain, also play vgm/chiptune in shuffle.
+Bad bash script for no brain, also play audio/vgm/chiptune in shuffle.

 glouglou just play in shuffle and repeat, all the files it found.
 Nothing else.

 ## Use
+Enter :
-Enter : `glouglou /dir` or just `glouglou` (it will recursively search files).
+* `glouglou -i /dir` or just `glouglou` (it will recursively search files).
+* `glouglou -f "pattern filter"` for select only file & directory contain pattern.

 Stop it by true proper command: `ctrl+c`.